sousquared/generate_face/README.md

 # GUI
 - `show_image.py`
-simple GUI that shows an image.
+simple GUI that just shows an image.
 The image is loaded as `numpy array`.

 - `show_face.py`
 A GUI that generates and shows a face image.